SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 Having introduced himself as a new member just five hours later and he was at it once again.

-He was even posting on his own Facebook page which made interesting reading and is how I discovered the company's operations manager Ally Church was his fiance.
+He was even posting on his own Facebook page which made interesting reading and it's how I discovered the company's operations manager Ally Church was his fiance.

-Whilst boldly advertising that SEOJuice would achieve results or work for free, refund your money or upgrade your package to ensure you felt working with them was the best decision you had ever made, he was at the same time telling me that none of these offers were applicable to me hence he would only refund USD$2100 of my investment instead of the full amount.
+Whilst boldly advertising that SEOJuice or UpWeb Digital Marketing Solutions as the company was now known would achieve results or work for free, refund your money or upgrade your package to ensure you felt working with them was the best decision you had ever made, he was at the same time telling me that none of these offers were applicable to me hence he would only refund USD$2100 of my investment instead of the full amount.
+Search engine optimisation is all about attracting people to your website yet Dave Adamson was telling me that because I signed up directly through his website, none of the offers and guarantees made elsewhere were applicable.

 I was now emailing him every few days and mentioned I would soon be in Sydney on business and had arranged to meet with a solicitor whilst there.
-Sadly the trip had to be cancelled at the last minute.
+Sadly the trip had to be cancelled.

 After more emails I received this:

-If I agreed to his offer I would still have paid $528 for six months work which had achieved nothing other than a penalty notice from Google and that really wasn't a good deal.
-Incredibly whilst this was going on he was still posting promotions in various forums and when I searched back through some of his old forum posts I found one from the 5th December 2012 which was just a couple of weeks before I signed up with him.
-In that post a member had asked whether the offer of a full refund was still available if they didn't achieve page one ranking within three months and Dave confirmed that it was.
+If I agreed to his offer I would still have paid $528 for almost seven months of work which had achieved nothing other than a penalty notice from Google and that really wasn't a good deal.
+Incredibly whilst all of this was going on he was still posting promotions in various forums and when I searched back through some of his old posts I found one from the 5th December 2012 which was just a couple of weeks before I signed up with him.
+In that post a member asked whether the offer of a full refund was still available if they didn't achieve page one ranking within three months and Dave confirmed that it was.

 One Determined Crook